vinceskahan/v5wiki/maxbotix-recipe.md

 Connect the sensor to a serial port on the computer.
 For the RS232 part, there are two approaches: (1) direct serial connection, or (2) serial via USB-serial adapter.

-The sensor requires 5V power, so get that from one of the USB ports on the computer.
+The sensor requires 5V power, so get that from one of the USB ports on the computer, or use a transformer to step down from your 12V or 24V supply.

 If you have the external temperature sensor, then connect that as well.